aakashvats2910/InApp-Browser-android/README.md

   .start();
 ```

-Different situations for Url Visibility:\n
+<h4>Different situations for Url Visibility</h4>

-If you set it to true:\n
+If you set it to true:

 ![If it is set to true](https://i.ibb.co/02mYhNd/url-Visibility-View-True.png)

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)